Flagsmith/flagsmith-docs/docs/clients/overview.md

 :::

-In order to keep their Environment data up-to-date, SDKs running in Local Evaluation mode will poll the Flagmsith API regularly and update their local Environment data with any changes from the Flagsmith API.
+In order to keep their Environment data up-to-date, SDKs running in `Local Evaluation` mode will poll the Flagmsith API regularly and update their local Environment data with any changes from the Flagsmith API.
 By default the SDK will poll the Flagsmith every `60` seconds; this rate is configurable within each SDK.

-It's important to understand the [pros and cons](#pros-cons-and-caveats) for runing Local Evaluation.
+It's important to understand the [pros and cons](#pros-cons-and-caveats) for runing `Local Evaluation`.

 ## Client Side SDKs

-All our Client Side SDKs run in `Remote Evaluation` mode only; they cannot run in Local Evaluation mode.
+All our Client Side SDKs run in `Remote Evaluation` mode only; they cannot run in `Local Evaluation mode`.
 The reason for this is down to data sensitivity.
 Because some of this data could be sensitive (for example, your Segment Rules), we only allow Client Side SDKs to run in `Remote Evaluation` mode.

 :::info